uplusware/jsicalendar/README.md

-# jsicalendar
+# jsiCalendar
-icalendar parser by javascript
+iCalendar parser by javascript